magenizr/Magenizr_CustomShipping/README.md

 The functionality can be used in the backend section `Stores > Configuration > Sales > Shipping Methods > Custom Shipping`.

 ## Support
 If you have any issues with this extension, open an issue on [Github](https://github.com/magenizr/Magenizr_CustomShipping/issues).
-For a custom build, don't hesitate to contact us on [Magento Marketplace](https://marketplace.magento.com/partner/magenizr).

 ## History
 ===== 1.0.2 =====